vmware-samples/packer-examples-for-vsphere/README.md

 Example: `/builds/redhat.pkvars.hcl`

 ```
-// Red Hat Subscription Manager Credentials
 rhsm_username = "rainpole"
-rhsm_password = "R@in!$aG00dThing."
+rhsm_password = "<plaintext_password>"
 ```

 These variables are **only** used if you are performing a Red Hat Enterprise Linux Server build to register the image with Red Hat Subscription Manager and run a `sudo yum update -y` within the shell provisioner.
-Before the build completes, the image is unregistered.
+Before the build completes, the machine image is unregistered from Red Hat Subscription Manager.

-#### **Build Variables**
+#### **Machine Image Variables**

 Edit the `variables.auto.pkvars.hcl` file in each `builds/<type>/<build>` folder to configure the following virtual machine hardware settings, as required: